nOfOKUz/capteurCO2/README.md

 Also added mechanism :

-    to avoid dropping value for too long when update on Thingspeak is invalid
+Â  Â  to avoid dropping value for too long when update on Thingspeak is invalid

+Â Â
-    to reconnect to wifi if connection lost
+Â  Â  to reconnect to wifi if connection lost

+Â Â
-    to reboot if nothing uploads more than 5 times
+Â  Â  to reboot if nothing uploads more than 5 times

+Â Â
-    in residential Wifi sending subroutines, you can find both Thingspeak sending value with library or without
+Â  Â  in residential Wifi sending subroutines, you can find both Thingspeak sending value with library or without

+Â  Â Â
 https://github.com/mathworks/thingspeak-arduino

 Updated version with more include files more for simplicity and easily adapt to several detectors corresponding to different ThnigSpeak channels.